aflorkowska/aflorkowska/README.md

 Moreover, I also derive great satisfaction from sharing my knowledge and learning with Feynman technique, that is why you can find here some tutorials with theory explanation, as well as practical tasks.

 ### List of repos to which I contribute
-- [HistopathologyAugmentationResearch](https://github.com/Jarartur/HistopathologyAugmentationResearch) - check my repository [XML-to-TIFF-converter](https://github.com/aflorkowska/XML-to-TIFF-converter) out
+- [HistopathologyAugmentationResearch](https://github.com/Jarartur/HistopathologyAugmentationResearch) - check also my repository [XML-to-TIFF-converter](https://github.com/aflorkowska/XML-to-TIFF-converter) out

 ### How to reach me 📫
 ResearchGate: https://www.researchgate.net/profile/Agnieszka-Florkowska